Lesser Wilfred's mouse: Taxonomy

 Juliomys pictipes was first discovered by Osgood in 1933.
 It was originally named Thomasomys pictipes.
 For several decades, the placement of this species was uncertain and fairly recently changed to Juliomys pictipes to fit under the subfamily of Sigmodontinae rodents.
-Currently, there are three species under the genus of Juliomys.
+Currently, there are four living species under the genus of Juliomys.
 The taxon identifier is 89132.

 Description

 This animal is considered to be small to medium sized Sigmodontinae rodents.
 They are dark-brown to light-orange brown.
 Other characteristics include having long soft fur with a brownish ochraceous dorsum.
 This small-bodied animal is a pentalophodont with a tail longer than its head and body.
 Juliomys pictipes have short, broad feet with 6 plantar pads.
 In addition, the skull has identifying features including having a short rostrum and rounded braincase.
 Another diagnostic characteristic is the presence of an open slit in the suture between the frontal bones.
 Lastly, its karyotype has 2n = 36, FN = 34.